Standard Norm Varieties for Milnor Symbols mod p: Symmetric Powers

-The $p$-generic splitting variety $X(a_{1},...,a_{n})$ is then constructed by induction.
-For $n=2$ one may choose $X = X(a_{1},a_{2})$ in the preceding construction to be the Severi-Brauer variety $SB(A)$ associated with the cyclic algebra $A = (a_{1},a_{2}, \zeta_{p})_{k}$.
-Suppose we have constructed the smooth projective geometrically irreducible $p$-generic splitting variety $X(a_{1},...,a_{n-1})$ for $\{a_{1},...,a_{n-1}\}$ of dimension $p^{n-2}-1$.
-Again let that be $X$ and let $W \subset V$ be the hypersurface defined by the equation $N - a_{n} = 0$.
-By \cite[2.1]{Joukhovitski} $W$ is smooth over $U$ (and hence smooth) and geometrically irreducible.
-By resolution of singularities we can embed W as an open subvariety of a new smooth, projective and geometrically irreducible variety $X'$.
-Together \cite[2.4]{Joukhovitski} and \cite[2.4]{Joukhovitski} show this $X'$ is the $p$-generic splitting variety $X(a_{1},...,a_{n})$ for $\{a_{1},...,a_{n}\}$ that we seek.
+A norm variety $X(a_1,..., a_n)$ for $\{a_1,..., a_n\}$ is then constructed by induction.
+For $n = 2$, we take $X = X(a_1, a_2)$ in the preceding construction to be the Severi-Brauer variety $SB(A)$ associated to the cyclic algebra $A = (a_1, a_2, \zeta_p)_k$.
+Suppose we have constructed a norm variety $X(a_1,..., a_{n-1})$ for $\{a_1,..., a_{n-1}\}$.
+Again let that be $X$ and let $W \subset V$ be the hypersurface defined by the equation $N - a_n = 0$.
+By construction $W$ has dimension $p^{n-1} - 1$.
+By \cite[2.1]{JoukhovitskiSuslinNV} it is smooth over $U$ (hence smooth) and geometrically irreducible.
+By resolution of singularities we can embed $W$ as an open subvariety of a new smooth projective geometrically irreducible variety $X'$ of the same dimension.
+Together \cite[2.3]{JoukhovitskiSuslinNV}, \cite[2.4]{JoukhovitskiSuslinNV} and its subsequent argument show this $X'$ is a $p$-generic splitting variety for $\{a_1,..., a_n\}$.
+Hence $X'$ is the norm variety that we seek.
+Note that its construction depends solely on the tuple $(a_1,..., a_n)$.